 Confessions of a Recovering “Goal-aholic”

-Better to quote a gentleman who was most definitely not a jerk, but highly successful.
 Tom Landry was the “Dean of NFL Coaches” in his day.
 He had a record-setting 20 consecutive winning seasons and took his team to five Super Bowls.
-He said this: “Setting a goal is not the main thing.
+He also had some good advice about goals: “Setting a goal is not the main thing.
 It is deciding how you will go about achieving it and staying with that plan.”

-I can’t improve much on that goal-setting advice.
+I can’t improve much on that.
 You can Google all kinds of material explaining why setting specific written goals is generally a good thing.
 Breaking down the goals into specific action items on a monthly, weekly, and even daily basis is even better.

 But I will be the first to admit that setting annual goals and making specific plans to achieve them doesn’t always go the way you planned.
 It can leave you feeling discouraged when you repeatedly fail to meet the goals you so painstakingly outlined.